Choosing Ultra Engineering Polymers for Extruded Medical Applications

 By Jonathan Jurgaitis

 There has been a profound shift in the medical industry where procedures have aimed to become more minimally invasive, quicker and more effective.
 The goal of this shift is to minimize patient recovery times, reduce the size of access incisions and to provide better patient outcomes through advanced medical procedures.
 These new methods necessitate new medical devices that tend to be more demanding of their components than in devices past.
-This requires medical devices and their components to use updated and advanced polymers.
+This requires medical devices and their components to use updated and advanced, high performance polymers.
 Many of these advanced materials fall under the general description of high heat polymers.
 We will refer to the high heat polymers discussed here as “ultra-engineering polymers” to identify that they reside at the pinnacle of performance within the engineering polymer designation.
-There are a wide range of these ultra-engineering high heat polymers but many of them are somewhat new to the plastics industry and some are relatively uncommon.
+There are a wide range of these ultra-engineering high temperature polymers but many of them are somewhat new to the plastics industry and some are relatively uncommon.
 Unfamiliarity with ultra-engineering polymers can prove challenging in choosing the ideal material for today’s demanding and cutting-edge medical devices and components.
 I will identify several of the more common ultra-engineering polymers, potential applications, their general properties and their positive aspects and limitations.
 This white paper aims to inform all those responsible for choosing and specifying materials for devices and extruded components about the variety of ultra-engineering polymers that are available, so the ideal material can be chosen for your device.

 Ultra-engineering polymers fall under the general classification of engineered polymers yet they are at the pinnacle of performance for all thermoplastics.
 Ultra-engineering polymers bridge the performance gap between standard engineering polymers, such as nylon and polycarbonate; and metals, composite materials and thermoset plastics like polyimide.
 Their description of “high heat polymer” indicates not only that these materials are processed at higher temperatures, typically between 600° F and 750° F +, but that they subsequently, also have high continuous operating temperatures, most well over 300° F. Ultra-engineering polymers have very good chemical resistance which makes them ideal for the hospital environment and the many harsh chemicals and drugs that plastics can be exposed to.
 The physical properties of ultra-engineering polymers also out perform all other standard engineered polymers in the areas of tensile strength, flexural strength and impact resistance.
 Additionally, these materials have good dielectric properties and have some level of inherent flame resistance without additives.
 All the materials to be discussed in this white paper have USP Class VI and ISO 10993 approvals and some have permanent implant approved grades as well as MAF support.